Dan HammondDepartment Chair & Professor of Chemistry

-Ph.D., Chemistry Major (Physical Biochemistry specialty), Wayne State University
+- PhD, Chemistry Major - Physical Biochemistry, Wayne State University (1981)

-I was not originally looking for an academic job, but I did answer one add for a college teaching position and that was at Taylor University.
-After an intense two day interview and then being offered a contract, my wife and I decided to try it for awhile.
+I was not originally looking for an academic job, but I did answer one ad for a college teaching position and that was at Taylor University.
+After an intense two-day interview and then being offered a contract, my wife and I decided to try it for awhile.
 Apparently, we like it here since we’ve been here for over thirty years!
-Each year is a new challenge and with something new every year.
-This is a continuous learning experience.

 We have great students with whom we develop lifelong relationships.
 We interact with our students both in and out of the classroom.
 It is a great feeling to have had a part in developing these young people as scientists, physicians, veterinarians, dentists, etc.